aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 RETURNS: 1 on success, 0 on failure

-### isDicom($dicom\_file)

-This method checks whether the file given as an argument is of type DICOM.

-INPUT: full path to the DICOM file

-RETURNS: 1 if file is of type DICOM, 0 if file is not of type DICOM

 ### runCommandWithExitCode($command)

 This method will run any linux command given as an argument using the